 3. What to see in St. Basil’s Cathedral in Moscow

 Outside the cathedral you can see its beautiful domes, all different, which highlight a its striking colorful and rounded shapes.
 In front of the church, in a garden, a bronze statue stands in honor of Dmitry Pozharsky and Kuzma Minin, who gathered volunteers for the army that fought against the Polish invaders during the Time of the Riots (between 1598 and 1613).

 Tickets are purchased at the cathedral itself.
-Also they can be purchased online: http://tickets.shm.ru/.
-The entrance ticket is fairly inexpensive, costing 500 rubles for both Russian and foreign citizens.
+Also they can be purchased online: https://tickets.shm.ru/en/#id=1.

 - Detailed Rates (in Russian): http://shm.ru/visit/tickets/hvb/